mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Moving and deleting elements

 The following functions can be used on one or multiple notes.
 Simply delete an element with "Delete" or "Backspace" (Note: This does not apply to notes.
-They can only be removed in the editor panel mamanually).
+They can only be removed in the editor panel manually).
 You can change the pitch with "Shift" + "ArrowUp" / "ArrowDown" or an octave up or down by simultaneously pressing "Ctrl".
 With "Alt + Ctrl" and "ArrowUp" / "ArrowDown" elements can be moved a staff up or down and a `@staff` attribute will be added to the element if it doesn't have one already.
 The placement of an element relative to the staff can be inverted with "X" (changes the `@place` or `@curvedir` attribute).

 <figure class="figure">